open/close all folders

 - During Season 5 of Canada's Worst Driver, a contestant's brother-in-law was killed by a careless driver.
 The contestant was allowed to leave (though not graduate), and the episode ended with video clips of the other contestants talking about their own "failures to yield"note , a memorial card, and Silent Credits.

-- Parodied on Real Time with Bill Maher with "A Farewell to Douchebags", a montage made after election cycles of unpopular politicians and political figures who lost during that cycle.
+- Parodied on Real Time with Bill Maher with "A Farewell to Douchebags", a montage made after election cycles of unpopular politicians and political figures who fell from grace during that cycle.

 - The first episode of the 1988-89 season of Wheel of Fortune had host Pat Sajak pay tribute to announcer Jack Clark, who died during the summer hiatus.
 Sajak would pay tribute to Clark's successor, Charlie O'Donnell, in a similar way after his death in 2010.